 - Students may start the senior project as soon as the junior year is complete.

 - You must meet the deadlines for form submissions, practice presentation, project completion and final presentation.
+Missing deadlines will result in failing the Senior Project for eligibility checks, mid-term progress reports of quarterly grading reports.

 - You must create or do something.